 For those individuals who do not get adequate symptom relief from avoiding exposure to pollen and using available symptom-relieving medications, there is another treatment option.
 Administration of a solution containing an extract of the Ashe Juniper pollen has been shown to be effective in developing a state of immune tolerance to the pollen known as desensitization.
 In the United States historically this desensitization has been performed by administering regular injections of the pollen extract into the skin.
 For many years especially in Europe the pollen extract has been given under the tongue in a technique known as Sublingual Immunotherapy or SLIT.
 This method of treatment which has been endorsed by the World Health Organization and is being offered in many clinics in the United States and around the world is not yet approved the use of allergy extracts by the US FDA.
 A number of allergy professional organizations in the United States have published position statements endorsing this technique which has been shown to be effective and safe.
 In fact, the drops can be administered at home and do not require a visit to the doctor’s office.
 The avoidance of a needle stick has obvious advantages with children and needle-phobic individuals.

-At Texas Integrative ENT and Allergy, Dr. Taylor has years of experience dealing with allergic disease and chronic inflammatory conditions affecting many systems in the body.
+At Forum Health Austin, Dr. Taylor has years of experience dealing with allergic disease and chronic inflammatory conditions affecting many systems in the body.
 His integrated holistic approach including attention to problems with the digestive tract including food allergies, leaky gut, and problems with the gut microbes as well as problems due to exposure to environmental toxins is often effective in normalizing immune system inflammation.
 This often involves supporting metabolic pathways with nutrients that allow immune system function to perform in an optimal way.

 Wally Taylor MD